velas/Velas-Sphere-Node/README.md

 ## Building, Installing and Running a Velas Sphere node locally

-Since the whole Velas Sphere node is implemented using Golang exclusively, it is very simple to build and run.
+Since the whole Velas Sphere node service is implemented using Golang exclusively, it is very simple to build and run.
+It also comes with a simple plugin for demo purposes.

 ```bash
 $ cp config-local-example.json config.json